unoplatform/uno.extensions/doc/Overview/Mvux/Advanced/Selection.md

 }
 ```

-The `ForEach` operator listens to an selection occurrence and invokes the `SelectionChanged` callback with the newly available data, in this case the recently selected `Person` entity.
+The `ForEach` operator listens to a selection occurrence and invokes the `SelectionChanged` callback with the newly available data, in this case, the recently selected `Person` entity.

 > [!TIP]
 > MVUX takes care of the lifetime of the subscription, so it will be disposed of along with its declaring `Model` being garbage-collected.